mslonik/Hotstrings/README.md

 ---

 # What are the hotstrings (absolute beginner quide)
-There are two notions:
+There are two corresponding notions:
 - triggerstring,
 - hotstring.

-The relationship between these two:
+The relationship between these two notions can be presented as follows:

 **triggerstring** → **hotstring**

 So the triggerstring triggers the corresponding hotstring.
-The triggestring is usually short.
-Opposite to that the hotstring usually is longer or long in comparison to triggestring.
-As a consequence one can save some time when uses hotstrings.

-Wording convention: usually the corresponding pair of alphanumeric strings (triggestring, hotstring) is also called as hotstring.
+Wording convention: usually the corresponding pair of alphanumeric strings *(triggestring, hotstring)* is also called as *hotstring*.
 When it comes to confusing, both of them will be differentiated.

 # How the AutoHotkey and hotstrings work
 The AutoHotkey: